SC says firecracker ban not against any community | Law-Order

 - India

-A bench of Justices M R Shah and A S Bopanna made it clear that it wants full implementation of its orders.
+A bench of Justices M R Shah and A S Bopanna made it clear that it wants full implementation of its orders to send a message that it is here to protect the rights of people and can even pass an order for CBI investigation concerning those manufacturers who are selling fake green crackers.

-"Under the guise of enjoyment you (manufacturers) cannot play with lives of citizens.
-We are not against particular community.
-We want to send strong message that we are here for the protection of fundamental rights of citizens," the bench said.
+''Under the guise of enjoyment, you (manufacturers) cannot play with the lives of citizens.
+We are not against a particular community.
+We want to send a strong message that we are here for the protection of fundamental rights of citizens,'' the bench said.

 The apex court said the earlier ban order on firecrackers was passed after giving elaborate reasons.

-"All firecrackers were not banned.
-It was in larger public interest.
+''All firecrackers were not banned.
+It was in the larger public interest.
 There is a particular impression being created.
-It should not be projected that it was banned for particular purpose.
-Last time we said that we weren't coming in way of enjoyment but we cannot come in way of fundamental rights of people," the bench said.
+It should not be projected that it was banned for a particular purpose.
+Last time we said that we weren't coming in the way of enjoyment but we cannot come in the way of fundamental rights of people,'' the bench said.

 The top court said there must be some responsibility entrusted to authorities who have been given the right to implement the order on the ground.

-The bench said even today fire crackers are openly available in market.
+The bench said even today firecrackers are openly available in the market.

 The SC had said it cannot infringe the right to life of other citizens under the guise of employment while considering a ban on firecrackers and its prime focus is the right to life of innocent citizens.

-The apex court had earlier refused to impose complete ban on sale of firecrackers and said that sale can happen through only licensed traders and that only green crackers can be sold.
-Online sale of firecrackers has been completely banned.
+The apex court had earlier refused to impose a complete ban on the sale of firecrackers and said that sales can happen through only licensed traders and that only green crackers can be sold.
+The online sale of firecrackers has been completely banned.

 In the past, the apex court had said that while deciding on a ban on firecrackers, it is imperative to take into account the fundamental right of livelihood of firecracker manufacturers and the right to health of over 1.3 billion people of the country.